CKs-Technology-News/PrivacyTools/README.md

 ### [Google Play Services Framework](#google-play-services-framework)
 - [microG](https://microg.org) – microG is on its own not a OS, but a re-implementation of Google’s proprietary Android apps and libraries.
+- [NanoDroid](https://github.com/Nanolx/NanoDroid) – An installer for various OpenSource projects, most noticably microG and F-Droid.
+It supports all Android 4.4+ phones and all partition layouts (System-as-root, A/B) and can be installed as a Magisk module.

 ### [Mobile OS based on Linux](#mobile-os-based-on-linux)